lymenglei/TexusPoker/README.md

 # TexusPoker
 this is a coocs2d-x 3.x project by using language C++.It's very simple and easy to read the code.

-changged
+A demo of game TexusPoker(德州扑克)